skills/introduction-to-git/.github/steps/4-step.md

 ### ⌨️ Activity 1: View differences (using the CLI)

+Let's make some changes to the game then use the CLI to show the differences.

-1. Open `src/main.html` and navigate to around `line 20`.
+1. Open `src/main.html`.

-1. Replace the `info-section` area about scoring with the below example.
+1. At `line 20`, replace the `info-section` area about scoring with the below example.

    ```txt
    <div class="info-section">